Fellowship Bible Church of Carson City, Inc. (Rev. 3/21/23)

 1. Ensuring that the doctrine of the church remains purely biblical; all doctrinal issues in the church will be settled by the Board of Elders.

-2. Ensuring that the direction of the church remains consistent with the statement of purpose and the four pillars statement as outlined in the Constitution.
+2. Ensuring that the direction of the church remains consistent with the statement of purpose and the Four Chords of Fellowship.

-3. Administering in love and humility the biblical process of church discipline as outlined in Matthew 18:15-20 and Galatians 6:1-4.
+3. Overseeing in love and humility the biblical process of church discipline as outlined in Matthew 18:15-20, 1 Corinthians 5, and Galatians 6:1-4.

 Section A. Structure